 GRI Sustainable Finance Advisory Committee

-The Sustainable Finance Advisory Council (SFAC) provides strategic insight to GRI on the ongoing development of its sustainable finance and climate risk-related activities and advises on the prioritization of initiatives.
-The SFAC is comprised of leaders from various finance disciplines from industry, government and academia.
+The Sustainable Finance Advisory Committee (SFAC) provides strategic insight to GRI on the ongoing development of its sustainable finance and climate risk-related activities and advises on the prioritization of initiatives.
+The SFAC is comprised of leaders from various finance disciplines from industry, government and academia, bringing a deep understanding of the intricate interplay between finance and sustainability.
 This is critical given GRI’s mandate to act as a key facilitator and coordinator of sustainable finance activities in the Canadian market.

 Blair Feltmate headshot